How to resize the IKEA BEKANT standing desk underframe

-Luckily, the motorised underframe can be bought separately, so the first problem was solved by buying a 100x60cm Linnmon tabletop.
+Luckily, the motorized underframe can be bought separately, so the first problem was solved by buying a 100x60cm LINNMON tabletop.

 An adjustable width Bekant desk | IKEA Hackers

-Now the second problem: the Bekant underframe is too wide for this table!
-Fortunately, standard 35x15mm furniture tube fits perfectly inside the horizontal supports.
-This makes it easy to modify it into a telescoping width frame that fits a range of sizes.
+Now, the second problem: the BEKANT underframe is too wide for this table!
+Fortunately, a standard 35x15mm furniture tube fits perfectly inside the horizontal supports.
+This makes it easy to modify it into a telescoping frame that fits a range of sizes.

 picture-2